edenia/docs.edenia.com/docs/boilerplate.md

 ## Boilerplate definition?

 A boilerplate is a framework or template for the development of a project.
 It is a project structure already defined in advance that serves to streamline the organization and development of the software.
 Accelerates the integration of solutions and formats that serve to drive the development of a new project to production.
+Our boilerplates align with our [engineering culture](/docs/engineering-culture) and [DevOps practices](/docs/devops).

 At EOS Costa Rica we have created three boilerplate repositories: ** Front-End Boilerplate **, ** Back-End Boilerplate ** and ** Full-Stack Boilerplate**.